-Yes, this can happen at any time on any day, even during the deferral window, not to exceed the maximum MW for the year and circuit in question.
-For example, the DER on 298 may be called once per year in January from Midnight through 2:00 a.m.
+Yes, this can happen at any time on any day, even during the stated June through Octover dispatch windows, not to exceed the maximum MW for the year and circuit in question.
+Per the example provided, the DER on 298 may be called once per year in January from Midnight through 2:00 a.m.